Vibhav11Krishna/vibhavkrishna-demo/README.md

 # vibhavkrishna-demo
-This is my first Git Repositiry
+This is my first Git Repository
 <br>
 author-Pulkit Krishna